 -

-Requirements: Proof of relationship, sufficient income, health insurance, accommodation.
+Requirements: Proof of relationship, sufficient income, suitable accommodation, and health insurance coverage.

 -